-OP, adhering to CMS guidelines, allows up to 12 diagnosis codes per claim with a max of 4 per CPT code.
+Adhering to CMS guidelines, OP allows up to 12 diagnosis codes per claim with a max of 4 per CPT code.
 Previously, only the diagnosis codes that were attached to a CPT code would be transmitted on a claim.
-With the current development of OP, the inclusion of the 12 codes has been expanded so that they are now all generated on the claim regardless of whether or not they are attached to a CPT code.
+Currently, the inclusion of the 12 codes has been expanded so that they are now all generated on the claim regardless of whether or not they are attached to a CPT code.

 How do diagnosis codes get to claims?